sekigon-gonnoc/zmk-feature-cdc-acm-bootloader-trigger/README.md

 # Polling interval for CDC ACM state (default: 100ms)
 CONFIG_ZMK_CDC_ACM_BOOTLOADER_TRIGGER_POLL_MS=100

-# Reset code for entering bootloader mode (default: 0x57 for Adafruit nRF52 bootloader)
-CONFIG_ZMK_CDC_ACM_BOOTLOADER_TRIGGER_RESET_CODE=0x57
 ```

-The `RESET_CODE` should be set to match your board's bootloader entry code:
-- 0x57: Adafruit nRF52 bootloader
-- Check your MCU or bootloader documentation for the appropriate value for other boards

 ### 2. Add the bootloader trigger node to your device tree overlay